Chevalier Taylor

 18th-century bone-setter, nicknamed Crazy Sally.

-A girl who, her mother claimed, fell into a deep sleep from which she could not be roused for nine years.
+Girl claimed by her mother to have fallen into a deep sleep from which she could not be roused for nine years.

 Those who exhumed the bodies of the recently deceased during the 18th and 19th centuries to provide cadavers to anatomists for their research.